A healthy Chesapeake boosts the local economy, provides countless recreational opportunities, and improves the quality of life for Maryland citizens.

 Additionally, the Chesapeake Bay is considered to be a uniquely special ecosystem in the United States that has immense economic, social, historical, and aesthetic value.
 Much like the Grand Canyon, the Everglades, or Yellowstone Park, the Chesapeake Bay is considered to be a national treasure.
 In other words, as a country, the United States has recognized these national treasures as being of such great importance to the country that they are to be protected and preserved for future generations to enjoy.

 Before the formation of the Environmental Protection Agency (EPA) in 1970, Congress recognized the need to establish laws to protect the natural national treasures of the U.S. from rampant pollution that was threatening to harm the environment irreparably.
 Thus, in 1940 the Federal Water Pollution Control Act was passed and was the first major U.S. law aimed at controlling water pollution.
 In 1972 significant amendments were adopted into legislation in response to growing public concern over clean and safe water.
-This 1972 amendment became commonly known as the Clean Water Act (CWA) (Leaving MDE), and formally mandates Congress and the states to clean and restore the waters of the United States.
+This 1972 amendment became commonly known as the Clean Water Act (CWA) (leaving MDE), and formally mandates Congress and the states to clean and restore the waters of the United States.

 There is a provision in the Clean Water Act that details the restoration of the Chesapeake Bay under the direction of the Chesapeake Bay Program (SEC.
 117 [33 U.S.C.
 1267] Chesapeake Bay).
-Over the next several decades, additional legal agreements were made to improve Bay restoration and ensure continual progress towards cleanup efforts.
+Over the next several decades, additional legal agreements were made to improve Bay restoration and ensure continuous progress towards cleanup efforts.

 In the late 1970s, U.S. Senator Charles “Mac” Mathias (R-Md.) sponsored a Congressionally funded $27 million, five-year study (PDF - Leaving MDE) that identified excess nutrient pollution as the leading cause of Chesapeake Bay degradation.
-To combat nutrient pollution, Maryland, Virginia, Pennsylvania, and the District of Columbia signed the 1983 Chesapeake Bay Agreement (PDF - Leaving MDE) and formed a regional partnership.
+To combat nutrient pollution, Maryland, Virginia, Pennsylvania, and the District of Columbia signed the 1983 Chesapeake Bay Agreement (PDF - leaving MDE) and formed a regional partnership.

-Building on the prior Bay Agreement, a new Chesapeake Bay Agreement was signed in 1987 (PDF - Leaving MDE) and set the first numeric pollution goals to restore the Bay.
+Building on the prior Bay Agreement, a new Chesapeake Bay Agreement was signed in 1987 (PDF - leaving MDE) and set the first numeric pollution goals to restore the Bay.
 The setting of numeric pollution targets marks a pivotal moment in Bay restoration history, as agreeing to numeric goals with deadlines was unheard of at this time.
 This practice of setting numeric goals with specific deadlines has since formed the backbone of Bay restoration and ultimately paved the way for the Chesapeake Bay Cleanup Plan.

 Maryland tracks and documents Bay cleanup to demonstrate progress towards Bay Cleanup Plan goals.